-The majority of well-paying jobs created since 2010 require at least a Bachelor’s degree.
-A college degree is increasingly necessary to move out of poverty and homelessness, and live a healthy, productive life.
+The majority of well-paying jobs created since 2010 require some education beyond high school.
+Post-secondary attainment is increasingly necessary to move out of poverty and homelessness, and live a healthy, productive life.
 Yet youth experiencing homelessness face barriers in transitioning from secondary to post-secondary education, as well as barriers to financial aid, college retention, and college completion.
 The Every Student Succeeds Act and the Higher Education Act contain provisions designed to remove these barriers, and help homeless youth achieve economic independence through higher education.

-We are currently selecting additional resources to help you learn about the challenges facing college students who are homeless, and how institutions of higher education and communities can meet their needs.
+We will continue to add resources to help you learn about the challenges facing college students who are homeless, and how institutions of higher education and communities can meet their needs.
 Stay in touch with us to learn about new resources as we produce and collect them.
 In the meantime, you can find answers to common questions about homelessness and college on our Common Questions page.

 - The National Center for Homeless Education is the U.S. Department of Education’s technical assistance center on the education of children and youth experiencing homelessness.
 NCHE has compiled a comprehensive higher education and homelessness resources page.

-- The 115th Congress may consider the reauthorization of the Higher Education Act .
+- Congress is considering the reauthorization of the Higher Education Act.
 This one-page document draws from the May 2016 GAO study to make legislative recommendations for improving the college access and success of homeless and foster youth.

 - In 2015, the U.S. Department of Education released a Dear Colleague letter clarifying determinations for unaccompanied homeless youth for financial aid.
 The letter provides guidance for financial aid administrators on the definition of homelessness, how to make determinations, and documentation.
 It revises federal policy so that all applicants under age 24, including those who are 22 or 23 years old, and who are unaccompanied and homeless, or self-supporting and at risk of being homeless, qualify for a homeless youth determination and will be considered independent students.